CxGarcia/CxGarcia/README.md

 ### Hi there 👋
 My name is Cristobal, and I am a full stack developer from Venezuela.

 I have a passion for building experiences from the ground up and being a part of every aspect of a product, especially at the intersection where tech, design, and marketing meet.
-This junction is where I can add the most value since I know the tools to translate business requirements into software that empowers users.

 ## About me